 Current Projects

 Understanding College Student Employment.
 Finally, along with collaborators at the Community College Research Center, I am conducting an in-depth study of college student employment, with a particular focus on the Federal Work-Study Program.
 In collaboration with our education agency partners at a large public university system, we are conducting a randomized control trial evaluation of the Federal Work-Study Program to estimate the impact of participating in FWS on students’ academic and labor market outcomes.
-We are also collecting survey and focus group data from students to better understand how they make decisions about working while enrolled and how they perceive any tradeoffs involved.
-Finally, because FWS is not means-tested, we are interested in understanding how the aid is distributed, and how this varies across campuses.
+While we continue to gather data for our impact study we are making use of unique descriptive data from student surveys and interviews to explore how students make decisions about working during college and how working intersects with academics.